 Ingredients

-• 3 lbs sweet potatoes (Garnet or Jewel varieties recommended)
+• 3 pounds whole sweet potatoes (Garnet or Jewel varieties recommended)

 Instructions

-• Preheat the oven to 400F.
-If desired, line the pan with parchment paper** (see recipe note).
+• Preheat the oven to 400°F. Place a rack in the center of the oven.
+If desired, line the pan with parchment paper (see recipe note).

-• Place the sweet potato cubes into a bowl and toss with the olive oil and salt.
+• Place the sweet potato cubes into a bowl and toss with the olive oil and salt to evenly coat.

-• Spread the cubes out on a sheet pan in a single layer, then roast for 40-45 minutes, giving everything a toss halfway through to redistribute, and keeping your eye on them at the end.
-They should be fork tender in the middle, with a slightly caramelized exterior.
-Enjoy!
+• Spread the cubes out on the prepared sheet pan in a single layer, leaving some space between the cubes.
+Roast on the center rack for 40-45 minutes, stirring halfway through.
+Keep an eye on the potatoes near the end of roasting to ensure they don't burn.
+The finished potatoes should be fork tender with a slightly caramelized exterior.

 Notes

-**As I discuss in the post, depending on your oven and the brand of sheet pans you own, the sweet potato cubes may be prone to burning.
+Prepping the pan: Depending on your oven and the brand of sheet pans you own, the sweet potato cubes may be prone to burning.
 When I use air bake sheet pans, I have no problems with burning, but with regular uncoated pans, the sweet potato cubes close to the edges of the pan can burn.
-For extra insurance against this, you may choose to line the pan with parchment paper, however, I find that browning is better when there is direct contact with the pan.
-Make sure to roast on the center rack of the oven.
+For extra insurance against this, you may choose to line the pan with parchment paper.

 Storing leftovers: Keep in an airtight container in the fridge for up to 5 days.

 Freezing: Keep in an airtight container for up to 3 months.
 For best results, thaw in the fridge overnight.
-However you may also reheat directly from frozen in the oven, by adding an extra 5 minutes.
+You may also reheat directly from frozen in a 300°F oven for about 15 minutes.

 Nutrition